 Be Careful Who You Visit

 Never decide just to stay at someone else’s house.
-You could potentially spread the bed bugs to your friends or family.
+You could potentially spread the bugs to your friends or family.

 Get Rid of All Clutter

-Bed bugs love to live in dark places.
+They love to live in dark places.
 The more clutter you have in your home the more likely you are to have great difficulty getting an infestation under control.

 Consider a Professional Exterminator

 They are going to charge you a small fortune to get rid of the infestation, but you will get a guarantee with a professional.
-There are several treatments you can purchase to get rid of the pests yourself but you may find that these products just make the bed bugs go into hiding for a period of time and then come back out when the coast is clear.
+There are several treatments you can purchase to get rid of the pests yourself but you may find that these products just make them go into hiding for a period of time and then come back out when the coast is clear.

-Bed bugs are generally resistant to all types of pesticides so getting rid of them can be extremely challenging.
+Today, these bugs are generally resistant to all types of pesticides so getting rid of them can be extremely challenging.

-Extreme Cold Will Kill Bed Bugs
+Extreme Cold Will Kill Them

 Heat Will Also Do the Trick